natkalia/people-recruitment-task/README.md

 **Repository:** [https://github.com/natkalia/people-recruitment-task.git](https://github.com/natkalia/people-recruitment-task.git)

 If you want to run this app at your local machine you have to **clone this repository** or just **download zip file** and unzip it locally.
-This is up to you.
 If you decide to clone this repo, you should use the below command in your command line tool:
 ```bash
 git clone https://github.com/natkalia/people-recruitment-task.git
 ```